Skip to main content

 Teaching Rationale And Relationship

-As the students will originate from a diverse range of disciplinary backgrounds, the teaching of this module is intended to combine opportunities for introductory reading and learning around the history of human-computer interaction and critical analysis and reflection on how approaches and concepts of human interaction with technology have changed over time.
+As the students will originate from a diverse range of disciplinary backgrounds, the teaching of this module is intended to combine opportunities for introductory reading and learning around the development of Human-Computer Interaction and critical analysis and reflection on how approaches and concepts of human interaction with technology have changed over time.

-At the end of the module, students will be assessed on a critically reflective log of their learning experiences that requires them to reflect on what and how they have learnt.
-Students will engage in class presentations and creative design activities in response to a brief that will develop their team-work skills.
+At the end of the module, students will be assessed on a a group design project which will showcase the skills they have been developing.
+Students will engage in class presentations and creative design activities in response to a brief intended to develop their team-work skills.
 They will also engage in producing a usability report which further encourages the development of professional skills.

 Assessment Methods